richsilv/richsilv.github.io/_posts/2014-12-22-downloading-meteor-package-data.markdown

 In mid-December, a new page appeared on the [Atmosphere](http://atmospherejs.com) website with a [FAQ](https://atmospherejs.com/i/faq), answering questions which had presumably been asked an enormous number of times by the Meteor community.
 Amongst the answers was the following:

- > Not at this point, no. For most packaging API needs it would make more sense to go direct to the source (Meteor’s packaging server at packages.meteor.com).
+ > For most packaging API needs it would make more sense to go direct to the source (Meteor’s packaging server at packages.meteor.com).
 The API to do so is not yet documented, but if enough people need it they (the Meteor Development Group) would probably do so.

  It turns out that pulling data from [packages.meteor.com](http://packages.meteor.com) from within a Meteor app is actually pretty straightforward, so I thought I'd document it.
 Please note that this is all the result of a few hours investigation, so there could well be errors or ommissions, for which I welcome corrections.